 Application for volunteering is a three step process

-Our questionaire determines if you are suitable candidate for volunteering.
-By completing the questionnaire you will be entered into the selection process and 100 applicants will be chosen at random to be invited to attend our information event on Thursday 24 April.
+Our questionnaire determines if you are suitable candidate for volunteering.
+By completing the questionnaire you will be entered into the selection process and 100 applicants will be chosen at random to be invited to attend our information event on Friday 24 October 2014.

 Come along and find out everything you need to know about volunteering and take away an application pack to return to us.

 This is your opportunity to tell us more about yourself and the types of roles you would be interested in.
 You will also need to provide full contact details of two referees, either personal or professional.

 Step 4 - interviews, CRB checks and occupational health